dirigible-io/dirigible-io.github.io/_posts/blogs/2017-03-10-blogs_apps_tests-jasmine1.md

 author: georgi.pavlov
 ---

-In my previous [blog](http://www.dirigible.io/blogs/2017/03/10/blogs_apps_tests-jasmine.html) I introduced [Jasmin](https://jasmine.github.io/) as a testing framework for server-side JavaScript.
-Here, I will explore how to add the server console as another test results output channel.
+In my previous [blog](http://www.dirigible.io/blogs/2017/03/10/blogs_apps_tests-jasmine.html) I introduced [Jasmine](https://jasmine.github.io/) as a testing framework for server-side JavaScript.
+Here I will explore how to add the server console as another test results output channel.

 Server-Side Tests: Enabling Jasmine Test Results in Dirigible Console
 ----

-In my previous [blog](http://www.dirigible.io/blogs/2017/03/10/blogs_apps_tests-jasmine.html) I introduced [Jasmin](https://jasmine.github.io/) as a testing framework for server-side JavaScript.
-Here, I will explore how to add the server console as another test results output channel.
+In my previous [blog](http://www.dirigible.io/blogs/2017/03/10/blogs_apps_tests-jasmine.html) I introduced [Jasmine](https://jasmine.github.io/) as a testing framework for server-side JavaScript.
+Here I will explore how to add the server console as another test results output channel.
 It is rudimentary, yet handy channel.
-Lucky for you it comes right out-of-the-box with the [GitHub dirigiblelabs Jasmine project](https://github.com/dirigiblelabs/jasmine).
+Lucky for you, it comes right out-of-the-box with the [GitHub dirigiblelabs Jasmine project](https://github.com/dirigiblelabs/jasmine).
 To use it, you need to require the console reporter library and integrate it in Jasmine's environment.

 ```javascript